 The registration fee is very small (around $10), but you are likely to spend at least half a day registering yourself.
 You will need to figure out the procedure (which is not explained when you cross the border), find and reach the registration office in a remote location and queue to get an application form.
 You cannot go there alone even if you speak the language, because the application form has to be signed both by you and your Belarusian host.

 It is not possible to pay on the spot, so you also have to find a local bank and queue there to make the registration payment.
-With confirmation of payment and a number of other documents, you will then need to return to the registration office to join the queue to submit it to a migration official.
+With the confirmation of payment and a number of other documents, you will then need to return to the registration office to join yet another queue to submit it to a migration official.

 The wrath of Belarusian law and the hungry Belarusian budget

-If you think that failure to pay a small $10 registration fee on time is not a big deal, you don't understand the logic of the system.
-The main purpose of the fine is not to compensate the damage caused by failure to submit your address for the third time, but to bring in money for the budget.
+If you think that failure to pay a small $10 registration fee on time is not a big deal, you don’t understand the logic of the system.
+The main purpose of the fine is not to compensate the damage caused by failure to submit your address for the third time.
+The logic is to bring in money for the budget.
 As Belarus is experiencing a deep recession caused by falling oil prices and lack of reform, the government has to be creative.

-Thus, if you miss the registration even by one day, you will face a fine equivalent to hundreds of US dollars.
-Although the law also provides the possibility of a warning, in practise this will be of little help, even if you have a very good reason for missing the deadline.
+So, if you miss the registration even by one day, you will face a fine equivalent to hundreds of US dollars.
+Although the law also provides the possibility of a warning, in practice this will be of little help, even if you have a very good reason for missing the deadline.

 What’s more, your Belarusian host will also have to pay a fine of a similar amount for failing to ensure that their guest is registered.
 According to this logic, a driver should pay a fine for violating a traffic rule as well as a passenger for failing to prevent it.
 This absurdness, however, helps raise money for the budget.